-For the Neville family and many others, moving into the Calliope public housing development when it opened in the 1940s represented a step up from the old, crowded housing otherwise available to black families in New Orleans.
+For the Neville family and many others, moving into the Calliope public housing development when it opened in the 1940s represented a step up from the old, crowded housing otherwise available to Black families in New Orleans.
 The complex, later renamed B.W.
-Cooper, spread over 56 acres with more than 1,500 apartments at its height.
-Like the Magnolia and the Lafitte developments, it produced generations of marquis artists that drew from the longstanding cultural traditions of its residents.
+Cooper, eventually spread over 56 acres with more than 1,500 apartments.
+Like the Magnolia and the Lafitte developments, it produced generations of marquee artists that drew from the longstanding cultural traditions of its residents.

 In the mid-1950s, while still a teenager, Art fronted R&B bands and cut records including the Carnival staple “Mardi Gras Mambo“ with the Hawkettes.
 In the 60s he assembled a group at the Ivanhoe on Bourbon Street that became the Meters, a seminal funk outfit and go-to studio band for the great artist/producer Allen Toussaint.
-In 1976 the extended Neville family came together to record the classic Mardi Gras Indian album “Wild Tchoupitoulas,” which led to the formation of the Neville Brothers band.
-Together, the four siblings became paragons of New Orleans music at the end of the 20thcentury.
+In 1976 the extended Neville family came together to record the classic Black Masking Indian album “Wild Tchoupitoulas,” which led to the formation of the Neville Brothers band.
+Together, the four siblings became paragons of New Orleans music at the end of the 20th century.

 Henry Butler, a revered pianist, vocalist, and teacher, was born blind in 1948, and grew up in the Calliope.
 He taught himself music by ear and memory, playing a neighbor’s piano when he could.
 He developed a rich, overflowing style that drew from his intensive study of European classical music, modern jazz, and blues.

 Today, the most widely known musical brothers from the Calliope are Percy, Corey, and Vyshonn Miller.
-As Master P, C Murder, and Silkk the Shocker, they rapped about what had become, by the 1990s, the stark reality of life around the complex and in inner cities across the country.
-Master P saw himself more as a businessperson than an artist.
-He put records out on his own label, No Limit, so when he scored hits with “Bout It Bout It” and “Make ‘Em Say Uhh!,” he collected the checks.
-In 1998 No Limit was the biggest independent label in America, and kids everywhere were shouting out the Calliope and the Third Ward.
+As Master P, C Murder, and Silkk the Shocker, they rapped about the stark realities of life in and around the complex in the 1990s.
+Master P, who saw himself primarily as a businessperson, put records out on his own label, No Limit, so when he scored hits with “Bout It Bout It” and “Make ‘Em Say Uhh!,” he collected the checks.
+In 1998 No Limit was the biggest independent label in America, and kids across the country rapped along with tales of the Calliope.
 By 2001 No Limit had sold an astonishing fifty million records, and Master P had established an influential business model of artist ownership.
 He moved away from the area after hitting it big, but C Murder kept and renovated an apartment in the Calliope.